Two-Time Relativistic Bohmian Model of Quantum Mechanics: TTBM definition and properties

 The theory starts from the wavefunction

-with \emph{$R>0$} and \emph{S }real functions, admitting the validity of the Klein-Gordon equation.
-We maintain that the meaning of $\psi$, and in particular of $R$, is the same as in the standard case.
+with \emph{$R>0$} and $S$ real functions, admitting the validity of the Klein-Gordon equation.
 Beginning with the free case $(V=0)$, by taking the gradient and then the divergence of eq.
-(3) and, separately, differentiating it twice with respect to $t$, one can obtain \cite{11}
+(3) and, separately, differentiating it twice with respect to $t$, one can obtain \cite{4}

 having assumed $\vec{\nabla}S=\vec{p}_{c}=m\gamma_{c}\vec{v}_{c}$ and $\frac{\partial S}{\partial t}=-H_{free}$.
 If we set $H_{free}\equiv m\gamma_{c}c^{2}+V_{Q}$ to define the Quantum Potential $V_{Q}$, eq.
 (4) attests that it is not zero in general.